 The NDEB is continually monitoring the situation regarding COVID-19 (coronavirus) and implementing strategies to protect examinees and staff.
 This section has been designed to answer questions you may have regarding NDEB activities impacted by the pandemic.
 We will continue to update this section as new information is made available.

-The NDEB will take the necessary steps to administer its examination as scheduled; however, the uncertainty surrounding the COVID-19 pandemic across the country may result in the need to change and/or cancel examinations.
+The NDEB will take the necessary steps to administer its examinations as scheduled; however, the uncertainty surrounding the COVID-19 pandemic across the country may result in the need to cancel or reschedule examinations.

-Based on the current information available surrounding COVID-19, the NDEB has made the decision to close registration for the August 2020 AFK.
+Based on the current information available surrounding COVID-19, the NDEB has made the decision to cancel the August 2020 AFK.
 Registration to the December administration will not open to those not already registered.
 Registrants will be contacted by email on the next steps.